bendtherules/bendtherules.github.com/posts/hooks-is-not-just-about-functions.md

 }
 ```

 Or, use a memoization helper.
-(Which, frankly, no one does.
-ALso)
+(Which, frankly, no one does.)
+Also cleanup on unmount.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc0NjY5MjM4NywtODc5OTQwNjc4LC0yMD
+eyJoaXN0b3J5IjpbNTQ1OTY4OTE2LC04Nzk5NDA2NzgsLTIwOT
-k2NDI5Mzc2LC0xNjUwNzgxMDg0LDE2MTUyMjg1MzQsLTUzOTEz
+Y0MjkzNzYsLTE2NTA3ODEwODQsMTYxNTIyODUzNCwtNTM5MTM1
-NTA4NCwtMTg1ODM5MzAzNiwtMjEyMjgzMzU1NiwtMTQ4MDQzMD
+MDg0LC0xODU4MzkzMDM2LC0yMTIyODMzNTU2LC0xNDgwNDMwMz
-M2MSwxMzAyODgwODI3XX0=
+YxLDEzMDI4ODA4MjddfQ==
 -->